 Technology & Investment Boost For Small Businesses

-A technology investment boost in the form of an additional 20% tax deduction on the costs of “digital adoption” by small businesses (aggregated annual turnover of less than $50 million) to apply from budget night 29 March 2022.
+Legislation has been assed to provide a technology investment boost in the form of an additional 20% tax deduction on the costs of “digital adoption” by small businesses (aggregated annual turnover of less than $50 million), applying from budget night 29 March 2022.

 Eligible costs will include business expenses and depreciating assets that support digital adoption, such as portable payment devices, cyber security systems or subscriptions to cloud-based services.